Skip to main content

 • Weekly corporate visits or business seminars given by local business executives and professionals from diverse industries.

-• Opportunities to customize your program of study by auditing both undergraduate and graduate classes at the University of Nebraska at Omaha.
+• Opportunities to customize your program of study by auditing both undergraduate and graduate classes at the University of Nebraska Omaha.

 • Small classes of about eight students that allow for one-on-one attention from instructors.